Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

 10. Select **Create** to crate the availability test

-	> **Note:** If the CloudShop Application becomes unavailable to this WebTest, you will then receive an email alert from Azure Application Insights.
+	> **Note**: If the CloudShop Application becomes unavailable to this WebTest, you will then receive an email alert from Azure Application Insights.

 11. Select **Performance Testing** in the **Configure** section